 Nationals from another group of countries need a business visa to enter Brazil, but they are exempted from a tourist visa for a stay of up to 90 days (with the exception of Venezuela, whose nationals are exempted of a tourist visa for a stay of up to 60 days).

 You can check the most updated list of exempted countries on the Consulate General of Brazil websites, or better yet, contact the Brazilian Consulate whose jurisdiction you live in.
-This list is as of April 2008.

 These Countries Need Neither Visa: